xraypy/xraylarch/doc/downloads/index.rst

     larch_makeicons

 This will install all the software needed to run Larch and all its components.
-The `larch_desktop_icons` command will create a Folder called *Larch* on your desktop that includes shortcuts (Windows) or small Apps (Mac OSX) to run the following Larch programs:
+The `larch_makeicons` command will create a Folder called *Larch* on your desktop that includes shortcuts (Windows) or small Apps (Mac OSX) to run the following Larch programs: